rebeccadev/the_cat_shack/testing.md

 The website was tested physically on a google pixel 3a mobile phone.
 The results of this test are below.

 ![Google Pixel Test](readme_documentation/images/googlepixel3atesting.png)

+## Bugs

+- When initially testing on mobile the product details copy section was cut off.
+This was solved by making a media query.

+- When testing resposiveness on the Samsung S20 the margin appeared alot larger on this device.

+- It became apparent through testing that I hadn't conducted error handling.
+  - A 404 and 500 page were then created to resolve this issue.